Forum Replies Created

 Leaderboard: King/ Queen of the Mountain

-Tamil Nadu once again takes top spot in the climbing category this week.
+Tamil Nadu once again sweeps the top spot in the climbing category this week.

 *In this category, only rides recorded on devices with barometers are eligible.
 Phone Strava is known to give wildly inaccurate altitude gain readings and therefore are not taken into account!